 Association and deployment - BitLocker encryption policies can be associated with an individual computer, or a group of specific target computers based on operating systems, departments, roles, the type of information that is stored, etc. For more information on how to create a custom group, refer to this page.

 BitLocker encryption status count - To easily track the encryption status of the computers within the network, the number of managed systems is divided into these categories: Fully encrypted, Fully decrypted, or Partially encrypted computers.

 Graphics for easy analysis of computer status - Infographics depict which computers have policies, and what types of settings are applied.
 Graphs display the following: TPM Availability of computers, Drives by Encryption method, and Drives by Authentication method.

 Numerous settings for BitLocker encryption can be configured for all computers in the network from a centralized console.
-Easily and effectively safeguard your network data through drive encryption by leveraging the BitLocker add-on for Endpoint Central.
+Easily and effectively safeguard your network data through drive encryption by leveraging the BitLocker Management from Endpoint Central.